skiddder/HackboxConsole/documentation/WhatTheHack/README.md

 1. Check the users.json file for the logins of the teams and coaches
 1. (optional) In case you want to run it within environments:

-   1. Follow the instructions in the chosen hack's README.md file.
+   1. Follow the instructions in the chosen hack's preparation readme file to create the environments for each team
    1. Publish credentials to foreach team
       ```pwsh
       # for csv with required columns: name, value   (optional columns: group, tenant)